erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/grid_search/README.md

 ### Application

 5. Can you implement Grid Search from memory without looking at the code?
-6. What real-world problem could you solve using Grid Search?
+6. What real-world problem could youaddresse using Grid Search?

 ### Debugging

 7. What are the most common mistakes when implementing Grid Search?
-8. How would you test your Grid Search implementation?
+8. How would you test your Grid Search deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AApproachVisualization

 *Visual diagram for Grid Search would be added here* *Consider using online visualization tools or drawing step-by-step execution*